-Treasure Master is a game released as part of a contest run by MTV, in which players were given a password that set off a 24-hour race through the entire game – including an extra world – in order to try and win cash prizes, fantasy sports/concert events, or SNES consoles.
+Treasure Master was part of a contest run by MTV, in which players were given a password that set off a 24-hour race through the entire game - including an extra world - in order to try and win cash prizes, sports/concert fantasy event packages, or SNES consoles.

 Several Software Creations games (Sky Shark, Target Renegade, Fast Break, Pictionary, Terminator 2) had their empty space padded with copyright/credits text, rather than 00 or FF, as most other games did.